rickmora98/Machine-Learning-Supervised/README.md

 This repository contains my solutions to Data Analytics Bootcamp Homework Assignment for week #19.<br>

 This assignment examines the performance of two Supervised Learning Models: the Logistic Regression Model and the Random Forest Classifier.<br>
-Both models use the lending data contained in the files indicated below for training and testing.
-The models first uses unscaled versions<br>
+Both models use the lending data contained in the files indicated below for training and testing.<br>
-of the data and then the process is repeated with scaled versions of the data.<br>
+The models first uses unscaled versions of the data and then the process is repeated with scaled versions of the data.<br>
 All code and output are contained in the Jupyter notebook: *"Credit Risk Evaluator.ipynb"*.<br>
 Predictions and conclusions about the accuracy of these two models are also contained within the notebook.